A \v{C}ech--Stokes Pushout Groupoid: a Log/Kummer Betti Presenter for Stokes Torsors: Applications, comparisons, and open problems

 compatibly with the maps to $\LocSys_r(N^\circ)$.
 Define the derived global Stokes moduli by the homotopy pullback

 Then its $1$-truncation is canonically the classical global Stokes groupoid:

 \end{theorem}

-\begin{proof} For (1), the nerve identifies bicategorical $2$-pushouts of groupoids with homotopy pushouts of their classifying spaces.
-Indeed, exhibits the $(2,1)$-category of groupoids, localized at equivalences, as the $\infty$-category of $1$-types, and in any $\infty$-category mapping out of a homotopy colimit is a homotopy limit; see \cite[\S1.2, \S4.2]{LurieHTT}.
+\begin{proof} For (1), the nerve identifies bicategorical $2$-pushouts of groupoids with homotopy pushouts of their classifying spaces (indeed, $N:\mathbf{Grpd}\to \mathcal S_{\le 1}$ exhibits the $(2,1)$-category of groupoids, localized at equivalences, as the $\infty$-category of $1$-types), and in any $\infty$-category mapping out of a homotopy colimit is a homotopy limit; see \cite[\S1.2, \S4.2]{LurieHTT}.
 Applying this to the diagram yields \eqref{eq:map-out-of-pushout-thm}, hence \eqref{eq:map-out-of-pushout-square}.
-For (2), apply $\tau_{\le 1}$ to \eqref{eq:derived-stokes-def}.
-Since $1$-truncation is left exact in an $\infty$-topos (hence preserves finite limits) \cite[\S5.5]{LurieHTT}, we obtain